Mexican Hairless Cat: History

-The San Francisco Chronicle, 11th, May 1919 reported: “Dr. Cecil French of Washington owned perhaps the strangest pet feline of all – a hairless Aztec cat.
-On account of the great difference in climatic conditions between Washington and Mexico, the home of this feline curiosity, Dr French housed ‘Moko,’ as his Aztec pet was known, in a glass case with regulated temperature.”
+The San Francisco Chronicle, May 11, 1919 reported: “Dr. Cecil French of Washington owned perhaps the strangest pet feline of all – a hairless Aztec cat.
+On account of the great difference in climatic conditions between Washington and Mexico, the home of this feline curiosity, Dr. French housed ‘Moko,’ as his Aztec pet was known, in a glass case with regulated temperature.”
 It doesn't give the date when Dr. French owned a hairless cat, but 1919 is a decade after Nellie's death.

 Interest in the hairless cats of New Mexico was revived by Mr. H.C.
 Brooke in 1926.
-His queries were printed in The Albuquerque Journal of 12th January, 1926 and The El Paso Herald (Texas) of 15th March, 1926.
-He was extremely anxious to obtain specimens.
+His queries were printed in The Albuquerque Journal of January 12, 1926 and The El Paso Herald (Texas) of March 15, 1926.
 Mr. Brooke's letter read: "They were obtained from some Indians, and that the Jesuit Fathers thought they were the last survivors of an ancient Aztec breed.
 Most unfortunately, Mr. Shinick didn’t mate the pair, because they were brother and sister, and apparently did not preserve the bodies on death."

-Mr. Shinick's daughter, Mrs. Michael Palladino, replied in a letter to The Albuquerque Journal on 14 January 1926: According to Mrs. Palladino, her father had two of the hairless cats, a male and a female.
+Mr. Shinick's daughter, Mrs. Michael Palladino, replied in a letter to The Albuquerque Journal on January 14, 1926: According to Mrs. Palladino, her father had two of the hairless cats, a male and a female.
 He intended to mate them, but the male was stolen.
 The female he kept until she was about 13 years old, then sent her to the Smithsonian Institution in Washington.
 She died soon after arriving in Washington, and Mrs. Palladino said the body was mounted for display in the museum.
-Mrs. Palladino believed that was in December, 1909.
+Mrs. Palladino believed that was in December 1909.
 She did not know where her father obtained the cats.

-The Montana Butte Standard, 26 December 1937 reported "Mexican hairless cats are supposedly extinct, a specimen is owned in New Mexico, says Mr. Crawford, and there may be others," but this claim was not substantiated.
+The Montana Butte Standard, December 26, 1937 reported "Mexican hairless cats are supposedly extinct, a specimen is owned in New Mexico, says Mr. Crawford, and there may be others," but this claim was not substantiated.